Rahulbaran/Notes/JS-Frameworks/react.md

 - Hooks are special JavaScript functions in React which manage the state's behaviour, side effects and its other features by isolating them from a _functional component_.
 - They are used inside a functional component.
 - Hooks let you use **state** and other React features without _writing a class_.
+- Hooks can only be used **at the top level of a component**.
+It can't be used inside loops or conditions.

 ### Using the state Hooks